EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

    accumulating just the spherical part of the charge, eigenvector data can be contracted over <i>m</i>, reducing memory demands.)
 2. Integration weights are read from file _wkp.ext_{: style="color: green"}, which will have been generated in a prior band pass, e.g. from a prior cycle in the self-consistent iteration.
-   If _wkp.ext_{: style="color: green"} is missing or unsuitable, the program will temporarily switch to METAL=3.
+   If _wkp.ext_{: style="color: green"} is unavailable, the program will temporarily switch to METAL=3.
 3. Two band passes are made;
    the first generates only eigenvalues to determine <i>E<sub>F</sub></i>.
 It is slower than METAL=2, but it is more stable which can be important in difficult cases.